Hi there! Hope your summer’s been beautiful.

 I’ve found it’s all in where you position your solar panel, which is small enough that it can be discretely positioned behind your tree so it isn’t easily seen from the street.

 These solar LED lights have 8 different modes as well.
 Whether you like them on steady, dancing, fading, or a combination, you have those options and more.
 The colours are a bit hard to see in the phone videos I took below, but they give an idea of some of the different modes!

-Just a heads up: I noticed that these lights were in shorter supply after October of last year, so if you’re looking, scoop ’em up while they last.
-This is why I’m posting something Christmas-related at the end of August.
+Just a heads up: I have noticed that these lights are difficult to get after October, so if you’re in need of some, scoop ’em up while they last.
+This is why I’m posting something Christmas-related, now.
 I promise I don’t do this often!

 I’ll be adding my own pictures and more close-up videos of these lights as seen at night time soon to give a better idea of the colours! 🙂